C-EO/CleanMachine1/README.md

 My code may not be the cleanest (although my name implies), but if it works, it works.

 I am someone who loves to use a Raspberry Pi  (What I write most of my code on) or just a linux machine such as an x86 Linux Mint computer and although find it challenging I love to learn Computer Science and Programming!
-I also like to code on x86 Linux machines as Linux is Linux

 - 🌱 I’m currently learning Python3, C, Bash, HTML, CSS and a small amount of PHP but not a lot
 - 🤔 I’m looking for help with adding more examples for others in my Python-Code and Website-Code Repos
 - 📫 How to reach me: /dev/null or create an issue at [Issue Page of this repo](https://github.com/CleanMachine1/CleanMachine1/issues) and I will reply as soon as I see it